Heatmap¶

 - Navigate to User Analysis > Session Heatmap;

-- Select Application;
+- Select an Application;

 /rum/heatmapindex